ninekorn/sccsvrunity-portefolio-draft-wip/README.md

 <!-- /wp:embed -->

 <!-- wp:paragraph -->
-<p>Please be gentle, i don't have a diploma, but i'm not that stupid in programming, at least not that stupid in making basic scenes with ik and voxels and vr work in c# (virtual desktops outside of unity also), but in python i'm not that good yet.
+<p>Please be gentle, i don't have a diploma, but i'm not that stupid in programming, at least not that stupid in making basic scenes with ik and voxels and vr work in c# (virtual desktops outside of unity also) using the most simplest things as don't get me wrong, there are way better programmers than me around and i prefer keeping things simple although i want to learn more, but in python i'm not that good yet.
 I have shared a very basic Python scripts on my github repo here <a href="https://github.com/ninekorn/Python-2-way-local-network-communication-WIP">https://github.com/ninekorn/Python-2-way-local-network-communication-WIP</a> for my virtual reality headset i am also building and i needed that to send the capture screen of my project SCCoreSystems to my raspberry pi 4b kali os on my screen ST7735.
 But i already unveiled some python obj generators as mods for the game void expanse on the atomic torch studios so i'm not afraid to dive in with python.
-I have been able to display images to the screen ST7735 from the raspberri pi.<br><br>Be ready for a pc streaming vr headset, but not that fast anyway because i'm not even close to being done yet, but i wasn't kidding when i said i had learned to program in my free time, but it sure probably does show in my scripts that i look like i rushed some parts here and there and they lack comments hence why this is called a portefolio and not a triple a game article. it's wip and i will clean and comment them later on.
-I prefer how my solution SCCoreSystems look here though.<br><br>https://forums.frontier.co.uk/.../virtual-desktop.../...</p>
+I have been able to display images to the screen ST7735 from the raspberri pi 4b kali os.<br><br>Be ready for a pc streaming vr headset, but not that fast anyway because i'm not even close to being done yet, but i wasn't kidding when i said i had learned to program in my free time, but it sure probably does show in my scripts that i look like i rushed some parts here and there and they lack comments hence why this is called a portefolio and not a triple a game article. it's wip and i will clean and comment them later on.
+I prefer how my solution SCCoreSystems looks here though.<br><br><a rel="noreferrer noopener" href="https://forums.frontier.co.uk/threads/virtual-desktop-program-with-embedded-physics-engine-at-the-press-of-a-button-coming-in-2020.542577/#post-9105870" target="_blank">https://forums.frontier.co.uk/.../virtual-desktop.../...</a></p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->